General

 are virtually ideal at Flory theta temperature.

-contact through a
+compartments in contact through a

-semipermeable membrane, one with a polyelectrolyte
+semipermeable membrane, one with

-(strings of acids or bases)
+a polyelectrolyte (strings of acids or bases)

 Sedimentation